 The most widely grown yellow-fleshed potato in the world because of its storability, proficient growth habits and adaptability to a wide range of soil types.
 Large clusters of smooth golden-fleshed tubers will appear beneath these quickly germinating, vigorous plants.
 Exquisite flavor; the Dutch know a thing or two about breeding desirable potatoes.

 Space at 16–18".

-This item will ship on our regular shipping schedule, starting in early April with the warmest hardiness zones.
+This item will ship on our regular shipping schedule, starting in early April with the warmest states and finishing by early May.
 We cannot ship this item any earlier; we regret that we cannot honor any requests to do so.